Tricking The Eye Home Hack

 Tricking The Eye:

-This was the best plan I could come up with, and I’m happy enough with how it turned out.
-I just wasn’t able to line up the adhesive to cover the four blue holes entirely.
+This was the best plan I could devise, and I’m happy enough with how it turned out.
+I just couldn’t line up the adhesive to cover the four blue holes entirely.

-But for $10 I was able to accomplish this by “tricking the eye.”
-Distracting from the holes in the wall by diverting the eye to look someplace else first.
+But for $10, I was able to accomplish this by “tricking the eye.”
+I distracted the eye from the holes in the wall by diverting it to look somewhere else first.

-You could use these wall hooks in any room where the wall surface is flat.
-A bathroom, inside cabinet doors, the shower, etc.
+You could use these wall hooks in any room where the wall surface is flat, such as a bathroom, inside cabinet doors, or the shower.

-You have to come up with a fix, or a home hack, that will somewhat hide what you don’t want to see.
+You have to devise a fix, or a home hack, that will somewhat hide what you don’t want to see.
 It’s not perfect, but it’s close enough.
 And it gives me more storage space.

-For the sum total of $10, I think the home hack did the trick.
+For the total of $10, I think the home hack did the trick.

 When I can’t fix a problem, I usually try to devise a way to cover it up.